danhorst/danhorst.com/content/writing/enterprise-architecture.md

 It many organizations, these two concerns are addressed using the ITIL model (ITIL stands for _Information Technology Infrastructure Library_ but it really just a name for a specific operational and organizational framework).

 ## The Role of Enterprise Architecture
 When I was in my 20s I looked at enterprise architects with borderline contempt.
-The examples I saw were all old white men that created, and argued over, architecture diagrams with little-to-no indication that they had mastered the tools and techniques required to actually accomplish the work.
+The examples I saw were all old white men that created, and argued over, architecture diagrams with little-to-no indication that they had mastered the tools and techniques required to actually accomplish the work they had outlined.

 ### Strategy, Alignment, and Focus